What is a SOC 3 Report?

 Use the SOC 3 report to help your customers

-A SOC 3 report from I.S.
-Partners, LLC can give your customers the assurance that the information and data they give to your company will be kept secure and confidential.
-The report will show them that your service organization has been audited by an unbiased, third-party CPA firm, and that your service organization’s controls are suitably designed and effectively meet control objectives.
-In addition, your service organization will be able to display a SOC 3 logo from the American Institute of Certified Public Accountants (AICPA) on your website as a way to market your services.
-I.S.
-Partners’ auditors have extensive experience in performing these audits.
+A SOC 3 report can give your customers the assurance that the information and data they give to your company will be kept secure and confidential.
+The report will show them that your service organization has been audited by an unbiased, third-party CPA firm with extensive experience in performing these audits and that your service organization’s controls are suitably designed and effectively meet control objectives.
+In addition, your service organization will be able to display a SOC 3 logo from the American Institute of Certified Public Accountants (AICPA) on your website as a way to market your services*.

 I.S.
 Partners Seal of Approval